We’ve all had those days when you’re pretty sure the only person who thinks you’re awesome is your mom.

 But here’s the great news.
 As my good friend Daniel Tiger says, “When something seems hard to do / try it a little bit at a time.”
 (You encouraging little carnivorous critter, you!)

-In that spirit, here are 10 easy online jobs you can absolutely do if you’re starting out with no prior experience in working online.
+In that spirit, here are 10 virtual assistant jobs for beginners you can absolutely do if you’re starting out with no prior experience in working online.

 1) Answer emails